 In the mean time "Israel" must be awaiting manifestation.
-For she alone is chosen to new covenant favor, for a special purpose;
+For she alone is chosen to new covenant favor, for a special purpose:

 Hence the solicitude continually exercised on her behalf.
 But the Jews having rejected the Saviour, the witnessing mission, as a Christian nation, has fallen to Ten-Tribed Israel-"a nation."
-Thus our attention is directly concentrated on the Ten-Tribed Kingdom; and we are at once curious to ascertain what became of the exiled "Israel," often called "Ephraim," "Joseph," "Isaac."
+Thus our attention is directly concentrated on the Ten-Tribed Kingdom; and we are at once curious to ascertain of the exiled what became "Israel," often called "Ephra-im," "Joseph," "Isaac."

-This kingdom was to cease, To be utterly taken away, Its power entirely broken,
+This kingdom was to cease, To be utterly taken away, Its power entirely broken, name and heart.
+Whence she should spread out into all lands.
+And fill the earth with fruit.

 And become "not my people."
 Is then referred to as divorced, But not lost sight of!
 Whither has she been led?
-To a place where she should be Christianized, and changed in name and heart.
+To a place where she should be

+Christianized, and changed in